Summer sunset in Napa Valley vineyard

 Kirsten Mickelwait

-Kirsten Mickelwait is a St. Helena-based writer who has lived and raised her family in the Napa Valley for 20 years.
+Kirsten Mickelwait is a St. Helena-based writer who has lived and raised her family in Napa Valley for more than 20 years.

 The Napa Valley Vine Trail: Touring the Valley by Bike